hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 Secure programs are a subset of correct programs.
 As such, security bugs are a subset of bugs in general, and sometimes a “regular” bug can have security implications.
-This means that I, as an auditor, are constantly on the lookout for code smells.
-If something icky is going on an attacker might be able to use some subtle behaviour of the code to take control of the app.
+This means that I, as an auditor, am constantly on the lookout for code smells.
+If something icky is going on, an attacker might be able to use some subtle behaviour of the code to take control of the app.

 To illustrate that last point, let’s assume that you maintain a magic web application that herds unicorns.
 Users upload their unicorns, you assign them an ID number, and the unicorn gets to frolic through the meadows with its new friends.
-One of your colleagues thought that 32 bit is too much wasted space for an ID, so they create their own ID class that creates a random number for each unicorn based on its mane color.
-Sadly they forgot to take care about uniqueness, and so sometimes a unicorn gets assigned a number that was already assigned.
-What sounds like a regular bug quickly turns into a security problem when it turns out that due to the lack of checks—you didn’t think ID creation could ever fail—your application crashes every time.
+One of your colleagues thinks that 32 bits is too much wasted space for an ID, so they create their own ID class that creates a random number for each unicorn based on its mane color.
+Sadly they forgot to take uniqueness into account uniqueness, so sometimes a unicorn gets assigned a number that was already assigned.
+What sounds like a regular bug quickly turns into a security problem when, due to the lack of checks—you didn’t think ID creation could ever fail—, your application crashes every time.
 If a unicorn-hating hacker or competitor ever finds out that this bug exists, they will send a whole bunch of unicorns with very similarly-looking manes to your service and constantly crash it.
 This is a very silly transcription of a simple security bug I found at one of my clients—these things happen, and we found it in time and fixed it.
 Bugs happen.
-Sometimes they’re benign, but as soon as they’re dependent on user input and reproducible it could turn into a security incident at any point in time.
+Sometimes they’re benign, but as soon as they’re dependent on user input and reproducible it could turn into a security incident at any moment.

-What I want to express with this needlessly long anecdote is that an auditor’s job is similar to that of an editor: identifying problems within the code and trying to suggest how best get rid of them.
+What I want to express with this needlessly long anecdote is that an auditor’s job is similar to that of an editor: identifying problems within the code and trying to suggest how to best get rid of them.

 Let’s talk about methodologies.
-If you know me you know I’m a relatively relaxed person, and this often translates into my thinking about software; and so, when I start out manually inspecting a codebase, my method will seem pretty random at first.
-The chief architect, head of engineering, or lead developer will probably already have explained the architecture of the code base to me and I’ll have a bird’s eye overview.
+If you know me, you know I’m a relatively relaxed person, and this often translates into my thinking towards software; when I start out manually inspecting a codebase, my method will seem pretty random at first.
+The chief architect, head of engineering, or lead developer will probably already have explained the architecture of the code base to me and I’ll have a bird’s-eye overview.
 I’ll then try to poke around in the code, see how the components fit together, and make tons of notes that try to identify the relationship of the modules.
 I’ll not try to compile or run the code right away, because if I do it the other way around and get something